ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-09-25-faq-what-bothers-our-clients-before-the-project-launch.md

 Our software development teams are located in two cities – Omsk (HQ) and Krasnoyarsk.
 For most of the projects we select a team from one city.

 However, we provide high quality results despite of the team location.
 Our well-established communication practices allow us to achieve great results in the case of a distributed team structure as well.
-That is, we have projects where our team members are located in both Omsk and Krasnoyarsk, and Client’s team is located abroad.
+That is, we have projects where our team members are located in both Omsk and Krasnoyarsk, and Client's team is located abroad.

 ##### 5. Can we increase the scope of the project during the development process?